 Someday, solar storage batteries will make a lot of sense; and when that time comes, you will easily add them to your existing solar system using an innovative technique called AC coupling.
-So don’t miss out on great savings just because you are waiting for the arrival of cheaper batteries.
-Consider installing a solar system now—with the confidence that you can always retrofit storage batteries at a point when they can recoup their own costs—not before.
+So don’t miss out on significant savings just because you are waiting for the arrival of cheaper batteries.
+Consider installing a solar system now with the confidence that you can always retrofit storage batteries at a point when they can recoup their costs not before.

 Not comparing multiple quotes

-It’s important for consumers to shop around for multiple solar quotes (and not just when they want to invest in solar).
-This is because there are some unscrupulous solar installers that still go around charging customers up to $20,000 for a system that costs $5,000 only.
+It’s important for consumers to shop around for numerous solar quotes (and not just when they want to invest in solar).
+This is because some unscrupulous solar installers still go around charging customers up to $20,000 for a system that costs $5,000 only.

 Oh, and don’t be afraid to check the company’s history.
-How long have the been operating?
+How long have they been operating?
 Who are the founders?
-What is their background (retail sales or electrician).
+What is their background (retail sales or electrician)?
 Don’t forget to check their reviews on Solatrust!